A BPHZ Theorem in Configuration Space: Statement of the result

-of a (sub-)graph $\g\subseteq\G$, which relates the scaling degree with the dimension of the integration required to meet the graph diagonal $\ol \g$.
+of a (sub-)graph $\g\subseteq\G$, which relates the scaling degree of $u[\g]$ with the dimension of the integration, which is required to meet the thin graph diagonal of $\g$.
+With this, $u\in C^\infty(\IR^{nd}\setminus\OO)$ is locally integrable if $\uvd(u) < 0$.
 Note that the scaling acts on vertices but not on lines such that the scaling degree takes all edges connecting the scaled vertices into account.
-We refer to those type of graphs as full vertex parts.
-Furthermore, we observe that there exists elements in the large graph diagonal which overlap in the sense that for two graphs $\g$ and $\g'$ the graph contractions cannot be performed independently of each other. \begin{defi} Two graphs $\g$ and $\g'$ are overlapping, denoted by $\g \olap \g'$, if none of the following conditions hold.
+We refer to those type of graphs as \emph{full vertex parts}.
+Furthermore, we observe that there exist elements in the large graph diagonal, which overlap in the sense that for two graphs $\g\subset\G$ and $\g'\subset\G$ graph contractions cannot be performed independently of each other. \begin{definition} Two graphs $\g$ and $\g'$ are overlapping, denoted by $\g \olap \g'$, if none of the following conditions hold

-Otherwise they are non-overlapping, denoted by $\g\nolap\g'$. \end{defi} As mentioned above, subgraph weights with positive degree of divergence and overlapping vertex sets pose the major problem apart from employing a proper method of reducing the degree of divergence constructively.
-For the former, Zimmermann introduced in \cite{Zimmermann:1969jj} the notion of forests, which are made up of all sets of non-overlapping graphs $\g\subseteq\G$. \begin{defi} A $\G$-forest $F$ is a partially ordered set (poset) over $V(\G)$. \end{defi} The BPHZ method uses Taylor polynomials for the manipulation of the graph weights, which we denote for a sufficiently smooth function by
+Otherwise they are non-overlapping, denoted by $\g\nolap\g'$. \end{definition} Subgraph weights with positive degree of divergence and overlapping vertex sets pose the major problem apart from employing a proper method of reducing the degree of divergence constructively.
+For the former, Zimmermann introduced in \cite{Zimmermann:1969jj} the notion of forests, which consists of all sets of non-overlapping graphs $\g\subseteq\G$. \begin{definition} A $\G$-forest $F$ is a partially ordered set (poset) over $V(\G)$, where elements in $F$ are ordered by usual set inclusion $\subseteq$ and one relation of \eqref{eq:non_overlapping_conditions} holds for each pair in $F$. \end{definition} For the reduction of the degree of divergence, the BPHZ method uses Taylor polynomials for the manipulation of the graph weights.
+We denote such polynomials for a sufficiently smooth function $f$ by

-where $\ol x$ is the point about which the subtraction is performed and $\al$ is a multiindex.
-We choose the point of subtraction to be located at the thin graph diagonal of the to-be-renormalized (sub-)graph.
-For any graph $\g\subseteq\G$, its thin graph diagonal depends on the configuration of $\g$ in space, i.e. on $x_v\in\IR^d$ for $v\in V(\g)$, and by this the point of subtraction is not a constant but variable.
-We set $\ol{V(\g)}$ to be the vertex which is computed by
+where $\ol x$ is the point about which the subtraction is performed and $\al\in\IN^d$ is a multiindex indicating the derivatives of $f$.
+We choose the point of subtraction $x_{\ol \g}$ to be located at the thin graph diagonal of the to-be-renormalized (sub-)graph $\g$.
+For any graph $\g\subseteq\G$, its thin graph diagonal depends on the configuration of $\g$ in space, i.e. on $x_v\in\IR^d$ for $v\in V(\g)$, and by this the point of subtraction is not a constant but changes according to the configuration of the graph.
+We set $\ol v\in V(\ol{\g})$ to be the vertex which location is computed by

-where $E(\g|v)$ denotes the incident edges at vertex $v\in V(\g)$ contributing to $\g$.
-We remark that Steinmann (Section 10.3, \cite{Steinmann:2000nr}) defines the point of subtraction to be the standard mean coordinate